 in any of various activities, such as air traffic control or guidance.

-- The electronic equipment or apparatus used to generate, transmit,
+- Radar is also the electronic equipment or apparatus used to generate, transmit,

 receive, and, usually, to display radio scanning or locating waves;